Transition from another ELN to SciNote

 4.)
 Build a script to execute the migration

 In case you need to migrate large amounts of data it makes sense to develop a data migration script that will automate this step.

 5.)
 Execute the migration script.

 6.)
 Verify that the data was transferred correctly

 Perform validation to ensure that data was transferred correctly and that SciNote functions correctly with the migrated data.

 There is always the possibility of manual data migration.
 In this case, you will still need to execute steps 1 to 3 and then transfer data manually.
 Manual data migration might sound very daunting and labor-intensive; however, it is a valid option when you need to migrate a limited amount of data (e.g. just the work in progress).

-You can also schedule a Q&A session with a key account manager to discuss the best option for your lab.
+Schedule a Q&A session with us to discuss the best option for your lab.

 SciNote is used by scientists at the FDA & the NIH.